arsemag/Calculator/README.md

 the final operator and operand to be applied once more.
 Additionally, the equation may contain more than one operation, and the addition operation may be entered first.

-## Installation Instructions
-Clear instructions for installing the project, including any prerequisites.

 ## Prerequisites
 - Recommended to open through Visual Studio Code or Intellji.